 Let's take a look at each of these factors to understand why they are important.

-Proximity of experience.
+- Firsthand experience of the reviewer.
 Buyers favor reviews that show that the writer has firsthand experience with a company or product.
 That's why when a local business becomes a victim of "cancel culture" for making a controversial statement, there is often a backlash in support of the business.
 When Twitter users coordinate efforts to post one-star reviews for a restaurant because of the opinions of its owner, for example, these reviews are less credible than those of patrons who have actually eaten the restaurant's food.
 That's why these kinds of attacks often blow over -- although certainly not always.

 Bear in mind that the factors that make people trust or distrust your reviews are magnified or mitigated when they are combined.
 In the German study, for example, a friend's "gossip" or second-hand knowledge of a product exerted more influence on buyers than an expert's firsthand experience.